eporubin/my-app/README.md

 # About Weather Application 2.0
-> This application was developed using REACT as a part of the SHE CODES REACT module and it`s featuring a Weather application which is responsize to different screen sizes and offers information towards the weather conditions for specifies cities based on **Open Wheather API**.
+> This application was developed using REACT as a part of the SHE CODES REACT module and it`s featuring a Weather application which is responsive to different screen sizes and offers information towards the weather conditions for specifies cities based on **Open Wheather API**.
 >
 > This application contains:
 > - Search Engine (to look up for a city of any choice);